 Hyundai’s first N Performance SUV is now on sale in Australia.

-No manual will be offered Down Under – the Kona N will be dual-clutch only.
+No manual is offered Down Under – the Kona N is dual-clutch only.

 It’s available exclusively with a turbocharged 2.0-litre four-cylinder engine producing 206kW of power and 392Nm of torque, mated to Hyundai’s new eight-speed wet dual-clutch automatic transmission.